rizwanh-MFST/Fabric_Practice/README.md

 1. **Change Data Domain**
    - Replace sample CSVs with other operational data
-   - Modify column names and transformations in notebook
+   - Modify column names and transformations in Dataflow Gen2
    - Update DAX measures for new metrics

 2. **Expand Data Sources**